Financial-Times/coco-kafka-bridge/README.md

-###Kafka consumer listening to kafka-proxy and forwarding messages to an HTTP endpoint.
+###Kafka consumer listening to kafka-proxy and forwarding messages to another KAFKA-PROXY or a simple HTTP endpoint.

 Run: `./start.sh`